 Biology A Level is a linear course with all external exams at the end of the two year course.

 Enrichment and Work Experience

 There is an opportunity to complete a one week work placement in the summer term.
 Students of Biology have enjoyed various enrichment activities, including a visiting speaker from Medical projects, taken part in the Society of Biology quiz and visits to Formby Beach and Chester Zoo.
 Students also take part in a number of debates on current issues.

 There is a compulsory one day fieldtrip which is part of the 12 assessed practical assessments and costs will therefore be met by The Sixth Form.
 Students need to bring basic stationery and a calculator to all lessons, be punctual, engaged and ready to learn.
-We also expect you to commit to at least 5 hours per week outside of lesson on independent learning. this will include: homework, reading, research, and revision for this subject.
+We also expect you to commit to at least 5 hours per week outside of lesson on independent learning including: homework, reading, research and revision for this subject.

 Links with other subjects:

 Biology links well with Chemistry, Physics, Psychology, Geography and PE.

 Future Career Opportunities